GSA-TTS/tts.gsa.gov/pages/jointts/positions/FedRAMP-Security-Director.md

 ## How to Apply

-{% include job/apply_button.html %} Choose Cybersecurity for this role.
+{% comment %}{% include job/apply_button.html %}{% endcomment %}
+Choose Cybersecurity for this role.
 This position will open on USAJobs on Wednesday, August 28.